-Dave Chappelle Andrew Becomes Part Of The 'Yang Gang'
+Dave Chappelle Andrew becomes part of the 'Yang Gang'

 A statement from Yang’s campaign said Chappelle was “Yang Gang.”
 According to Business Insider, the comedian will performs two shows in South Carolina to benefit Yang.

 Yang said: "Dave is one of the most important voices in our country today and I'm thrilled he has thrown his support behind this campaign.”
-The presidential hopeful shared a photo with Chappelle, welcoming him to the “yang gang.”
-Yang said he and the comedian share “concerns about the future” and want to leave their kids a better place.
+The presidential hopeful shared a photo with Chappelle, welcoming him to the “yang gang.